d1joseph/get_weather/README.md

-# get_weather
+# Make calls to the openweatherAPI
-Simply python examples to make calls to the openweather API.
+Simple python examples to make calls to the openweather API.